Fashion E-Commerce Development in Saudi ArabiaE-Commerce Fashion

 Saudi fashion e-commerce-relevant proof

-Ijjad shipped a +340% conversion-rate redesign for a Saudi e-commerce store including full Mada integration, mobile-first UX, and complete rebuild of the checkout flow.
-Public case study at /case-study-ecommerce-jeddah.
-The same engineering discipline — performance budgets, bilingual UX, multi-gateway payment integration, fashion-specific category architecture — applies to fashion e-commerce work with category-specific tuning.
+In an anonymized first-party Jeddah case, Ijjad reports a +340% conversion-rate lift after an e-commerce rebuild that included Mada integration, mobile-first UX, and a complete checkout rebuild.
+Underlying client analytics are private and the result is not a forecast.
+The same engineering discipline — performance budgets, bilingual UX, multi-gateway payment testing, and fashion-specific category architecture — applies with category-specific tuning.

 Fashion-specific: since 2024, Ijjad has scoped and shipped fashion e-commerce platforms for Saudi clients across contemporary, modest, and luxury fashion categories.
 Client NDAs prevent public naming, but the engineering pattern — native Mada+STC Pay+Apple Pay+Tabby+Tamara payment integration, modest fashion category architecture, returns workflow optimisation, mobile-first product page design, Instagram Shopping integration — is established and reusable across new fashion engagements.